 Separating Twins for Sleep Training

-Should separate the babies for sleep training?
+Should we separate the babies for sleep training?
 If one twin is waking up the other, you may consider separating them for sleep training.

 If they both wake up, ask yourself if you can soothe both babies at the same time.
 As I described earlier, if the cribs are right next to each other, you or your wife should be able to soothe both twins at the same time.

 I would lean towards keeping them in the same nursery so that they can learn to fall back asleep when they’re interrupted during the night.
 Even if that’s a natural sleep cycle that they’re having, or if they hear other noises and wake up, you shouldn’t encourage them to always need help falling back asleep.
-If you separate them, you may have to the start over sleep training when you put them back together in the same room.
+If you separate them, you may have to start over sleep training when you put them back together in the same room.

 How Long Will This Take?

 Twins sleep training may take a few months before your children fall back into a good sleep pattern.
 If you do nothing, they may do that naturally as a matter of course.
 However, to help establish and accelerate a routine that you would like to see, it is best to train them each night in the behavior and the pattern that you would like.
 If you leave them to their own devices, you may end up with a result that you’re not too happy with.